Jan 2012

 Once they are playing, you simply sit back and let them envelope you in glorious music!
 They have an amazing depth to the soundstage, reaching far back beyond the wall behind them and the detailed reproduction of the acoustics of the concert hall makes you believe you are right there - in the concert, or the jazz club or wherever else!

-And that's what a good speaker should be all about!
+that's what a good speaker should be all about!

 Naim Nait 5i mkII Review